The Bridge Between AI and Your Coreflux Environment

 - Next Steps — Where to go from here

 MCP (Model Context Protocol) is a standard created by Anthropic that defines how AI assistants communicate with external services.
 It works like a plugin system: an MCP server exposes a set of tools, and an MCP client (your AI assistant) discovers and calls those tools during conversation.
-The Coreflux MCP Server exposes documentation search and AI-assisted Q&A as tools that any MCP-compatible AI assistant can use.
-When you ask your assistant “how do I create a time-based LoT action?”, it can call the Coreflux MCP to search the official docs and return a grounded, accurate answer.| Component | Role |
+Here is what happens when you ask your AI assistant a Coreflux question:| Step | What Happens |

 |---|---|